-Conversely, cash and cash equivalents, derivatives used for hedging purposes, short positions of any derivatives used for investment purposes, ETFs and sovereign bonds and treasury bills are not subject to our ESG filters.
+Sovereign bonds and treasury bills, derivatives on indices used for hedging purposes, ETFs and cash and cash equivalents are not subject to our ESG filters.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?